Tecsmith/homeassistant-pc-switch/docs/index.md

 ## Ideas

-* "Relay" should be an [Optocoupler](https://www.electronics-tutorials.ws/blog/optocoupler.html), or an [Op-amp Comparator](https://www.electronics-tutorials.ws/opamp/op-amp-comparator.html)
+* "Sensor" should be isolated from circuit with an [Op-amp Comparator](https://www.electronics-tutorials.ws/opamp/op-amp-comparator.html) circuit.

+* "Relay" should be an [Optocoupler](https://www.electronics-tutorials.ws/blog/optocoupler.html)
     * Do **<u>not</u>** use a transistor, nor a mechanical relay

 * "Relay" delay should not be software based